xcat2/confluent-docs/docs/advanced_topics/installxcat_suse.md

 title: xCAT Installation for SUSE Linux Enterprise
 ---

+!!! note
-Note that for SUSE Linux Enterprise 15, the HA module is required to be available for xCAT install to succeed.
+    For SUSE Linux Enterprise 15, the HA module is required to be available for xCAT install to succeed.

 After adding the correct repository as indicated in the [download page](../downloads.md), you can install xCAT by running: